scidash/ParallelPyNEURON/README.md

-# A script to build open-mpi, NEURON-7.4, miniconda python3, all working togethor, trying to make it such that no one I am personally friends with has to do this ugly and non edifying work ever again.
+# A script to build open-mpi, NEURON-7.4, miniconda python3 all working togethor

+Purpose: I am trying to arrange that no one I am personally friends with has to do this ugly and non edifying work ever again.

 # TODO: add neuronunit/sciunit and JNeuroML